-Brushing your curls is an essential part of how to take care of curly hair, and there are a few steps that you can take to properly brush without causing too much snagging or making hair frizzy.
+Brushing curls is an essential part of taking care of curly hair.
+There are a few steps that you can take to properly brush without causing too much snagging, which can lead to a sore scalp or frizzy curls.
 Here’s how to detangle and brush curly hair:

 How Often Should You Brush Your Hair?

-When it comes to how to detangle curly hair, frequency is key.
 Brushing curly hair too often is a bad idea.
-In order to maintain the integrity of your curls, try to keep contact between your brush and curls to a minimum if possible.
-A good recommendation is to brush hair with the same frequency with which you wash your strands, but what works best can vary based on hair type.
+To maintain the integrity of your curls, try to minimize how often you brush your hair to not disturb the curl pattern.
+A good recommendation is to brush your hair when you wash your strands.
+This can vary based on hair type.

 Those with kinkier textures like 4A, 4B, or 4C hair may only brush or wash their hair once a week, while those with looser curl patterns may have a detangling session two to three times a week.
 A major factor in how often you brush your hair is the upkeep of your curls between washes.
 Make sure you’re wrapping your hair at night and detangling regularly to avoid eventually over-brushing.

 4 Curly Hair-Brushing Tips

 Now that you know the ins and outs of brushing curly hair, allow us to recap the most vital tips here.
 As always, keep in mind what works for you, and don’t be afraid to try something new for your best curls and coils possible.